J-William/Flask-Tickets/README.md

 # Flask-Tickets
+WIP
-Ticket tracking system with Flask and Oracle XE Database.
+A ticket tracking system made with Flask, Bootstrap 4, and Oracle Database 21c XE.